1JunGu/1JunGu/README.md

 🌱 I’m currently learning program optimization and speed up.

-🤔 I’m looking for PostDoctroal jobs.
+🤔 I’m looking for a PostDoctroal job related to global cloud-resolving models.

 📫 How to reach me: kyuinkoo@mail.ustc.edu.cn